Notes on the Geography of The United Kingdom: Glasgow Core

 The M8 is running in a trench right across this image, and the building here began life as an overpass.
 It sat without approaches for 20 years until, as the Bridge to Nowhere, it was converted in 1992 to a platform supporting Tay House, now serving as Glasgow HQ for Barclays.

-You too can be a master, j.g., of the universe, sit at your fine desk, and watch (and maybe feel) the traffic below.
+You too can be a master of the universe, jg, sit at your fine desk, and watch (and maybe feel) the traffic below.
 Don't worry: you're allowed two small house plants.

-Certain offices get a view of this charming heap, Fountain House, built in 1982 for Clydesdale Bank but now mostly offices for one of the UK's biggest labor unions, the GBM Union, originally representing boilermakers.
+Some of the Barclay's offices get a view of this charming heap, Fountain House, built in 1982 for Clydesdale Bank but now mostly offices for one of the UK's biggest labor unions, the GBM Union, originally representing boilermakers.

 Cameron was a doctor, newspaper editor, and liberal member of parliament.
 Glasgow has lots of Doulton Ware monuments on display.
 The company had many designers, too, including George Tinworth, who designed this one.